ibm-cloud-docs/CDN/how-to-order.md

 Fill out the **Configure Name** field:

   * Specify the **Hostname** (**required**), which serves as the primary identifier for your CDN (for example, `example.testingcdn.net`).
-  * Optionally, you may provide a custom **CNAME** (such as `myfirstcdn.cdnedge.bluemix.net`).
+  * Optionally, you may provide a custom **CNAME** (such as `myfirstcdn.cdn.appdomain.cloud`).
 If no CNAME is provided, one will be created for you.
-The suffix `cdnedge.bluemix.net` is automatically appended to the CNAME.
+The suffix `cdn.appdomain.cloud` is automatically appended to the CNAME.
 Use of an inappropriate CNAME may lead to termination of services.

        ![Configure Name](images/configure-hostname-cname.png)